 As a general proposition, in setting compensation for the named executive officers, other than the Chief Executive Officer, and in developing its recommendations to the Board of Directors regarding compensation for the Chief Executive Officer, the Compensation Committee considers a number of factors, including analyses of compensation in similarly-sized companies in the biopharmaceutical industry, analyses of compensation levels in similar companies in the Company's local geographic area, the satisfaction of (or failure to satisfy) previously-developed performance measurements for the named executive officer and the Company, and the total vested and unvested equity grants owned by the executive.
-The Company competes for executive talent across a broad range of business segments.
+The Company competes for executive talent across a broad range of business sectors.

 The Compensation Committee believes it is important when making its compensation-related decisions to be informed as to current practices of similarly situated companies in the biotechnology industry.
-In addition to benchmarking studies, such as the Radford Survey, the Compensation Committee has historically taken into account input from other sources, including input from members of the Compensation Committee based on their roles as executive officers and directors of other public companies, as well as other members of the Board of Directors and publicly available data relating to the compensation practices and policies of other companies within and outside of our industry, including non-biotechnology companies in the same geographic area of the Company.
+In addition to the report of its compensation consultant, the Compensation Committee has historically taken into account input from other sources, including input from members of the Compensation Committee based on their roles as executive officers and directors of other public companies, as well as other members of the Board of Directors.

-The Compensation Committee believes that the total compensation package provided to the Company's named executive officers, combining both short-term and long-term incentives, some of which are at risk based on individual and Company performance, is competitive without being excessive and is at an appropriate level to assure the retention and motivation of this highly skilled and experienced segment of the Company's workforce, and at the same time would be attractive to any additional talent that might be needed in the changing workplace without creating incentives for inappropriate risk-taking by the named executive officers that might be in their own self-interests, but would not be in the best long and short term interests of the Company's shareholders.
+The Compensation Committee believes that the total compensation package provided to the Company's named executive officers, combining both short-term and long-term incentives, some of which are at risk based on individual and Company performance, is competitive without being excessive and is at an appropriate level to assure the retention and motivation of this highly skilled and experienced segment of the Company's workforce, and at the same time would be attractive to any additional talent that might be needed in the changing workplace without creating incentives for inappropriate risk-taking by the named executive officers that might be in their own self-interests, but might not necessarily be in the best long and short term interests of the Company's shareholders.

-Performance Factors in 2008
+Performance Factors in 2009

-The Compensation Committee, together with the Chief Executive Officer and full Board of Directors, establishes performance criteria for the named executive officers, both in terms of individual performance and the performance of the Company as a whole, and generally assigns a weight to the performance goals.
-In 2008, the primary factors that drove the Compensation Committee's executive compensation decisions for fiscal year 2008 were the following corporate goals, with a prescribed weighting assigned to each:
+The Compensation Committee, together with the Chief Executive Officer and full Board of Directors, establishes performance criteria for the named executive officers (other than Paul Medeiros), both in terms of individual performance and the performance of the Company as a whole, and generally assigns a weight to the performance goals.
+Mr. Medeiros' bonus was determined in accordance with his employment agreement, which did not establish any performance goals for 2009.

+The following corporate goals, along with the weighting assigned to each of the goals, including the weight achieved, drove the Compensation Committee's executive compensation decisions for fiscal year 2009: